Linux Key to IT Education and Development in Africa

 Consider this.
 In India, ten years ago, Information Technology was a unique word only for a select few.
 Today, India is the leading IT exporter on earth.
 The unique industry and growth has granted India's industry billions of new dollars.
 Imagine now the same powerful platform granted in the hands of the world's many needy in Africa.
 The paradigm shift and massive growth in India as well as in Dublin, Ireland began with one simple concept: train a handful of individuals who in turn will train others or begin their own technology ventures.

-What are the overt benefits of beginning a prototype Information Technology training lab in an African nation?
+With such an example in mind, the numerous OpenSource experts should consider one question.
+What are the overt benefits of beginning a prototype Information Technology lab in an African nation?

 Establishes a platform for gifted teachers and talented individuals from other nations to infuse that experience and knowledge to Africans.